MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Data_Model.md

     title: 'Lab 1: Create a data model' learning path: 'Learning Path: Manage the Microsoft Power Platform environment'
     module: 'Describe Microsoft Dataverse'
+    description: In this lab, learners will create a data model in Microsoft Dataverse.
+You will create a custom Facility Request table with various column types, and use Copilot to build a Room table and add a lookup relationship.
+    duration: 30 minutes
+    level: 100
+    islab: true
 ---

 # Practice Lab 1 - Create a data model